Link Search Menu Expand Document

 f.write(tflite_model)

-If you are using Voxl 2, the conversion process is the same but you can use the current version of the converter api and Tensorflow v2.8.0.
+If you are using VOXL 2, the conversion process is the same but you can use the current version of the converter api and Tensorflow v2.8.0.

 Note that there are various delegates available depending on your platform, but they each require different quantization types for optimal performance (i.e. when targeting the gpu, we typically use floating point models, but for the npu we use integer models).